secureapi/secureapi.github.io/_posts/2020-04-15-Getting-started-with-Sailor.md

-  config      Print the loaded config feedback    Asks you 5 simple questions and send your feedback to us. help        Help about any command run         Runs your secureapi test session! version     Print the version number
+  config      Print the loaded config feedback    Asks you 5 simple questions and send your feedback to us. help        Help about any command run         Runs security test suite! version     Print the version number

 Flags: